-Find all values of a and b that make the following function differentiable for all values of x.
+Find all values of and that make the following function differentiable for all values of .

 $$f(x) = \begin{cases} bx^2-3 & \mbox{if } x\leq -1 \\ ax+b & \mbox{if } x>-1 \end{cases}$$